Dany Priso

-Dany Priso (born 2 January 1994) is a French rugby union player.
+Dany Priso Mouangue (born 2 January 1994) is a French rugby union player.
 His position is prop and he currently plays for Toulon in the Top 14.
 He began his career at Stade Français.

 International career

 Priso was called up to the French national team for the first time ahead of France's opening 2018 Six Nations Championship match against Ireland.
 He made his debut in that game coming on for Jefferson Poirot in the 55th minute of an eventual 13–15 home loss.

 Personal life

-Priso was born in Cameroon and moved to France when he was 11 years old.
-Originally interested in football, he eventually grew an interest for rugby after going to see a rugby practice in the park next to his house in Ussel.
+Priso was born in Cameroon and moved to Ussel at age 11.
+He became interested in rugby after watching a game at a local park.